claimvantage/relationship-model-generator/README.md

 When SObjects are queried in a single query, their parent-child `__r` fields are populated and can be used to navigate from one object to the other.
 But SOQL doesn't allow a deep tree of objects to be queried in one go, and the collection `__r` fields are immutable.

 This Visualforce page code generator produces an inner class per SObject that wraps the SObject and adds fields to model the parent and child relationships.
 Apex `enum`s are created for the Record Types.
 Convenience methods are included to connect up parent or child objects and ensure that the relationship fields are set.
-A filtering mechanism is available for reds.
+A filtering mechanism is available for reads.
+Where an `Id` isn't already known a syntacically valid fake `Id` is generated so map logic keyed by `Id` can be used.
 A test class is also generated, primarily to ensure the generated code has test coverage.

 Use this unchanged or clone and make your own changes.
 The code is generic - there are just a few default values tied to our specific objects.
 We are not looking for contributions, but rather just sharing some code that may be useful to others.